 Nina Whiteman | Composer

-Many of my compositions take their inspiration from extra-musical sources including visual art (Out hunting teeth: a set of piano pieces inspired by Goya’s Los Caprichos), poetry (Distant voices: a work for 14 players, 6 solo singers, and electronics setting poems by C.P.
-Cavafy), and science (a cycle of cloud-inspired pieces featuring the bass flute and drawing on scientific research into clouds – ranging from an 1804 essay that first defined the cloud types, to images and data from a NASA satellite).
+Many of her compositions take their inspiration from extra-musical sources including visual art and science (including a cycle of cloud-inspired pieces featuring the bass flute and drawing on scientific research into clouds – ranging from an 1804 essay that first defined the cloud types, to images and data from a NASA satellite).

-I have a record of innovative collaborations with practitioners from other art forms, including performances in Amsterdam, and at the Manchester International Festival with performance artist Michael Mayhew, singing glossolalia in artist Ron Athey’s Gifts of the Spirit, creating sound for a motion-graphics installation by James Snazell (shown in Rome, Athens, Nottingham, and Camarthen), sound for performance artist Karen McLeod, and a recent solo performance art piece for a group show 11 11 11 – in remembrance – Manchester (funded by Arts Council England).
-More recently, I have developed a multimedia performance in collaboration with Gavin Osborn, titled Chthonic Mazes, featuring performer movement, projection, and electroacoustic sound.
+Nina has a record of innovative collaborations with practitioners from other art forms, including performances in Amsterdam, and at the Manchester International Festival with performance artist Michael Mayhew, singing glossolalia in artist Ron Athey’s Gifts of the Spirit, creating sound for a motion-graphics installation by James Snazell (shown in Rome, Athens, Nottingham, and Camarthen), sound for performance artist Karen McLeod, and a recent solo performance art piece for a group show 11 11 11 – in remembrance – Manchester (funded by Arts Council England).
+More recently, she has developed a multimedia performance in collaboration with Gavin Osborn, titled Chthonic Mazes, featuring performer movement, projection, and electroacoustic sound.

 Nina sings with Trio Atem (flute, mezzo, cello), who specialise in performances of new and recent repertoire with an emphasis on commissioning new work and cross-genre projects.
 Engagements have included the Bridgewater Hall (BBC Philharmonic Ink Still Wet series), Kings Place, York Late Music Festival, Leeds University Contemporary Music Festival, RMA student conference, and The University of Manchester lunchtime concert series.